November 3, 2017

 We strongly encourage PIs to co-author papers off the project with their graduate student RAs.
-We also encourage PIs to publish their papers in open access journals and/or post preprints to SocArXiv, a non-profit open science server for social sciences modeled after Cornell’s ArXiv.
+We also encourage PIs to publish their papers in open access journals and/or post preprints to SocArXiv, a non-profit open science server for social sciences modeled after Cornell’s ArXiv, and eCommons at Cornell.

 Eligible applicants should submit a proposal that includes the following: